The delivery ratio — where is your structure actually pointing?

 Managers, programme leads, coordinators, planning teams

-Structures work
+Structures the work

 Category 4